Quansight-Labs/jupyterlab-accessible-themes/packages/githublight/README.md

 ## Font

-This theme is using the [Atkinson Hyperlegible font](https://fonts.google.com/specimen/Atkinson+Hyperlegible), which was developed specifically to increase legibility for readers with low vision.
+This theme is using the [Atkinson Hyperlegible font](https://brailleinstitute.org/freefont), which focuses on letterform distinction to increase character recognition, ultimately improving readability.

-To change this font please change it directly in the `Settings` of JupyterLab.
+This font may be changed only for the `Markdown viewer` and the `Terminal`.
+For achieving this please go to `Advance settings` in the JupyterLab UI via the `Settings` option in the `menu bar`.
+Go to `Markdown viewer settings`, and type the font family that you want to see.
+For the `Terminal`, scroll to `Terminal settings` and type the font family you prefer.

 ## Screenshots